cilium/cilium/Documentation/network/clustermesh/aks-clustermesh-prep.rst

         --allow-vnet-access

 This allows outbound traffic from cluster one to cluster two.
-To allow bi-directional traffic, we need to add peering to the other direction as well.
+To allow bi-directional traffic, add a peering to the other direction as well.

 .. code-block:: bash